 In this article, we’ll look into a few ways how OCR Technology (Optical Character Recognition) can benefit Graphic Designers.

-In the modern era, where the technology to connect people has advanced so much, advertising and marketing have gained a lot of traction.
+In the modern era, where technology for connecting people has advanced significantly, advertising and marketing have gained substantial traction.

-People spend the majority of their time online, be it through their mobile phones or their computers.
-Working online and reading up on the news as well as shopping, everything can be done via the internet.
+People spend the majority of their time online, whether through their mobile phones or computers.
+Working online, reading the news, and shopping can all be done via the Internet.

-In this era where digital marketing has almost ousted traditional marketing, graphic designers along with content writers have an important place.
+In this era, where digital marketing has almost eclipsed traditional marketing, graphic designers and content writers hold an important place.

-Graphic designers in particular are very invested in marketing as they have to create enticing visuals to attract customers and leave them with a positive impression.
+Graphic designers, in particular, are deeply involved in marketing, as they must create enticing visuals to attract customers and leave them with a positive impression.

-Such importance and degree of investiture mean that graphic designers are practically swamped with work and barely get breathing room.
-This can be resolved by hiring more designers or using tools and technology that ease that burden.
+Such importance and a high degree of involvement mean that graphic designers are often swamped with work and barely have any breathing room.
+This issue can be resolved by hiring more designers or by using tools and technology to ease the burden.

 What Is OCR Technology?